 This rare disc was self-published by the Osaka Shion Wind Orchestra and sold only at concert venues until it was picked up by Music Store JP for online sales (to Japanese addresses only).
 It collects a mix of pop tunes written by both Hiroshi Miyagawa and his son Akira, including Yamato Jazz, a swingin’ cover of the original theme.

 WCDA (Will Cinderella Dance Again) is a fascinating music group that we’ve mentioned before in these pages, and whenever they add to their catalog it’s definitely a moment for Yamato fans to sit up and take notice.
 They specialize in covering anime theme songs, but also dig deeper to find grooves and beats hidden in the BGM.
 They previously released two different singles titled Iskandall and Bolar, and in January they took on the blood-pumping Dessler attack theme in a 2-track digital single.

 The best part is that you can order all the WCDA singles RIGHT NOW on the American version of iTunes.
 Just enter WCDA as a search term and their whole catalog will be at your fingertips.
 It’s one every anime fan should explore.

-The third fix (above right) was Isao Sasaki 55th Anniversary Album MOMENT ~ Now Beyond Now (Nippon Columbia, September 28).
+The fourth fix (above right) was Isao Sasaki 55th Anniversary Album MOMENT ~ Now Beyond Now (Nippon Columbia, September 28).
 The CD consists of vintage recordings, a mixture of anime and live action themes, and was released to commemorate Sasaki’s 55th anniversary as a performer.
 Order it from Amazon.co.jp here.